Prostate cancer ranks as the most prevalent cancer, excluding skin cancers, affecting men in the United States.

 An organization that provides expert professional advice to men with prostate cancer is the Prostate Cancer Research Institute (https://pcri.org/).
 They offer a free hot-line for patients and caregivers to help them choose a specific treatment plan.

 Every man diagnosed with prostate cancer should, at a very minimum, visit their site and spend a good amount of time reading the material or consulting with them.
 Statistics have shown that some men using watchful waiting may eventually need treatment due to the cancer advancing.

 In many cases, surgery is recommended by a doctor as the safest approach.
 But this recommendation often does not take into account the value a man places on his sexual ability.

-Total permanent loss of erectile function with no hope for recovery can be depressing to many men, and especially devastating to those that have always had high sexual drive and ability.
+A complete and permanent loss of erectile function with no hope for recovery can be distressing for many individuals, particularly those who have consistently enjoyed a robust sexual drive and capability.

 Before choosing any treatment to treat prostate cancer, it is worth investigating all options.

 All prostate treatments carry side effects, and one should choose a procedure where the side effects are less life-altering.